Equal Opportunity, Nondiscrimination, Anti-Harassment, and Non-Retaliation Policy

 Policy Summary

-The university is an Equal Employment Opportunity/Affirmative Action (EEO/AA) employer committed to maintaining a nondiscriminatory, harassment-free, diverse work and education environment.
+The George Washington University (“GW” or “university”) is an Equal Opportunity employer committed to maintaining a nondiscriminatory, harassment–free, diverse work and educational environment.
 The university does not unlawfully discriminate on the basis of protected characteristics or on any other basis prohibited by applicable law in any of its programs, activities, or employment practices.
+This policy states the university’s commitment to upholding and maintaining an environment free from discrimination and harassment (separately defined below) for members of the GW community.

 Related Regulations